ShirAmir/ComputerVisionCourse/segmentation/guide.md

 ### Algorithm & Implementation Details
 As said, our algorithm heavily relies on the algorithm described in the aforementioned article.
 Despite that, we implemented a few parts differently.
 Here is a general description of our algorithm:

-1. **Fragmentation** - Divide the tested image into many fragments (or superpixels) while trying to make sure each fragment contains pixels from a single segment.
-That is because later we attempt to merge sets of segments into a common label.
+1. **Fragmentation** - Divide the tested image into many fragments (or *superpixels*) while trying to make sure each fragment contains pixels from a single segment.
+That is because later we attempt to merge sets of fragments into a common label.
+We implemented that using "Skicit-Image"'s *SLIC* segmentation.

-2. **Determine cost for each fragment and label** - In order to divide the fragments into the different labels, we must find a way to calculate the profitability of assigning a certain fragment to a certain label.
+2. **Determine cost for each fragment and label** - In order to attribute the fragments to the different labels, we must find a way to calculate the profitability of assigning a certain fragment to a certain label.
 We do so using *patching method*:

     For each label in the training image we randomly chose several pixels and define a patch of a constant size around them.
     Thus, each label is attributed with a set of patches.